AjisaMuthayilAli/cancer_detection_using_AI/README.md

-# cancer_image_detection_AI_model
+# Cancer detection using Artificial Antelligence (AI)
-This lab shows the accurate detection of cancerous tissue from pathological images using Keras and Tensorflow
+Lab1: detection of cancerous tissue from pathological images using Keras and Tensorflow
+Lab2: detection of genomic variants using Pytorch